wippra/CS1660_FinalProject/README.md

 - Add the docker image to Google's Container Registry
   - Using the Cloud Shell on https://console.cloud.google.com/ , pull the Docker image to the VM (`docker pull amw8711/final-project-gui`)
-  - Using the Cloud Shell, tag the image for the Container Registry (`docker tag amw8711/final-project-gui us.gcr.io/cs-1660/final-project-gui)
+  - Using the Cloud Shell, tag the image for the Container Registry (`docker tag amw8711/final-project-gui us.gcr.io/cs-1660/final-project-gui`)
   - Using the Cloud Shell, push the tagged image to the Container Registry (`docker push us.gcr.io/cs-1660/final-project-gui`)
 - Create a cluster for the frontend.
 Done through the GCP website: Left Navigation Menu > Kubernetes Engine > Clusters.
 Create and configure a GKE standard cluster.
 - Deploy the image to the cluster.
 Done through the GCP website: Clusters > Deploy.
 Edit the container with an Existing container image with the one pushed to the registry.
-- Expose the image to make it externally available both to each other and to the public.
+- Expose the image to make it externally available for the backend and to the public.
 Done through the GCP website: Kubernetes Engine > Workloads.
 Click on the deployment's name.
 Under Actions > Expose to create a Load Balancer or other service.
 This provides the external IP needed to access the application.

 Further steps will be needed to make the exposed app work with the backend.